cardoo-finance/integration-doc/index.md

 The URL for redirecting the customer in case of successfully completing a transaction with Cardoo.

 `failure_url`
-The URL for redirecting the customer in case he fails to complete a transaction with Cardoo.
+The URL for redirecting the customer in case they fail to complete a transaction with Cardoo.

 ###### acquiring

 *Optional* See [Definitions](#definitions) for the description of our Acquiring service.

 `prepay`
-*Optional* Indicates whether the acquiring sum is full rental price or just part of it.
-Can be  `full` or `partial`.
+*Optional* Indicates whether the full rental price is subject for our acquiring or just a part of it.
+Value can either be `full` or `partial`.

  `price`
 Amount that must be charged from a customer and transferred to the car rental company [Money Object](#money-object).